simanto604newscred/django-axes/README.rst

 Contributing
 ------------

-Open issues and pull requests against the ``development`` branch.
+Please open issues and pull requests for contributions and patches.

-Please separate proposed changes into small, different patches by type so that they can be merged faster into upstream and released quicker:
+Separate the proposed changes into small, distinct patches by type so that they can be merged faster into upstream and released quicker:

 * Feature